pallor333/codewars/Daily Coding Challenges.md

 This answer differs slightly.
 Instead of having a separate variable for the Object.keys(staff), instead reduce is called directly upon it.
 I rate this solution as slightly more efficient.

 # The Office III - Broken Photocopier (7kyu)
 The bloody photocopier is broken...
-Just as you were sneaking around the office to print off your favourite binary code!
+Just as you were sneaking around the office to print off your favorite binary code!

 Instead of copying the original, it reverses it: '1' becomes '0' and vice versa.